MileHacker Logo

 North Luzon Philippines Travel Guide

 Baguio began as a hill station.
-American colonizers established it to be a retreat from Manila's summer heat.
+American colonizers established it considered as a retreat from Manila's summer heat.
 Today, it retains that character.
-It serves as a haven for rest and recreation.
-You will find historical landmarks side-by-side with modern amenities.
+It acts as a haven for rest and recreation.
+You will find important historical places side-by-side with modern amenities.
 Ancient customs meet contemporary life.

 Baguio City at a Glance